mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

 A `handler` is a function that respects the handler interface of [fastify](https://www.fastify.io/docs/latest/Routes/) and accepts a [Request](https://www.fastify.io/docs/latest/Request/) and a [Reply](https://www.fastify.io/docs/latest/Reply/).
-In addition to the fastify Request interface, `Mia Service Node.js Library` decorates the Request instance with information related to the Platform as the `id` user currently logged in, its groups, the type of client that performed the HTTP request and if the request comes from the CMS.
+In addition to the fastify Request interface, `Mia Service Node.js Library` decorates the Request instance with information related to the Platform.
+This information includes the `id` of the user currently logged in, its groups, the type of client that performed the HTTP request and specifies whether the request comes from the CMS.
-Furthermore, the Request instance is also decorated with methods that allow HTTP requests to be made to other services released on the Platform.
+Furthermore, the Request instance is also decorated with methods that allow HTTP requests to be made to other services deployed on the Platform.

 ### User and Client Identification

-The instance of `Request` (the first argument of a handler) is decorated with functions
+The instance of `Request` (the first argument of a handler) is decorated with the following functions:

-* `getUserId` - exposes the user's id, if logged in or, *null*
+* `getUserId` - returns the user's id if logged in or `null` if not
-* `getUserProperties` - exposes the user's properties of the logged user or *null*
+* `getUserProperties` - returns the properties of the logged user if logged in, otherwise returns `null`
-* `getGroups` - exposes an array containing strings that identify the groups to which the logged in user belongs
+* `getGroups` - returns an array containing strings that identify the groups to which the logged in user belongs
-* `getClientType` - exposes the type of client that performed the HTTP request
+* `getClientType` - returns the type of client that performed the HTTP request
-* `isFromBackOffice` - exposes a boolean to discriminate whether the HTTP request from the CMS
+* `isFromBackOffice` - returns a boolean indicating whether the HTTP request comes from the CMS

 #### Example